miekg/ebpf/README.md

 The benefit of this approach is that you can use _all_ the Go development tooling for writing a eBPF program.
 Cilium has been doing _a lot_ of work in this space.

-When using eBPF you can also take with it via FDs, this means the non-eBPF bit of your code also lives somewhere.
+When using eBPF you can also talk with it via FDs and eBPF maps, this means the non-eBPF bit of your code also lives somewhere.
 Taking this all into account I've finally settled on the following approach.

-Using Cilium' asm package you can already do things like this:
+Using Cilium' asm package you can already do things like this ([example from](https://)).

 ~~~ go
 // Minimal program that writes the static value '123' to the perf ring on